madeofpendletonwool/PinePods/README.md

  ### To be added after beta version

+ - [ ] Search disappears after changing routes in the web version (This is a flet bug)
  - [ ] Rotating currently playing
  - [ ] Encrypt the session keys stored for user login sesssions on app versions.
  - [ ] New version of flet (0.5.0) breaks audio scrubbing.
 Some work will be needed to fix that